Ed94/SectoredLang/README.md

 Unissembly - Universal Assembler.
 Abstracts platform assembly to a low level universal assembly alias set.
 Has different levels for abstraction support.
 (Ranging from 1:1 statement execution to multi-statement abstraction) (Must have at least one assembler installed for a compatible Alias Set)

 Compiler - Traditional High-Level compiled langauge.
 Has various low level support (sub-levels) ranging from low lying operation to very high overhead.
-(Written in Unissembly)
+(Written in Unissembly/Compiler)

-Interpreter (Written in Compiler/Unissembly)
+Interpreter (Written in Compiler/Unissembly ()

-Functional
+Functional (Written in Unissembly/Compiler [Ex: Undetermined])

 Logical